Second most widely used fibre after cotton is:

 Pulling out seed from cotton is called:

 The process of pulling out seed from cotton is called as ginning as seeds are also present along with cotton fibres.

-Sheep are reared for getting wool and milk.
+Sheep are reared for getting wool.
 Sheep is also important source of meat in some part of India.

-We use woolen clothes in winter as wool is
+We use woollen clothes in winter as wool is ______.

 The fibres obtained from animals are made up of protein while fibres obtained from plants contain cellulose.